 In the case of social campaigns, the uses of first-party and CRM data are related to the creation of custom audiences, including segmentation or targeting.

-In order to make the most out of it, these audiences must fit your first-party data and the way you analyze your activity and audience.
+These audiences must fit your first-party data and the way you analyze your activity and audience.

 The information extracted from your CRM is certainly unique in a way that there are not two companies with the same kind of information about their activity and their consumers.
+That’s why you must adapt your strategy to your own data and avoid copying other businesses because what works for them, might not work for you.

 So, what can you do to improve the performance of your social campaigns?